adammajcher86-hub/adammajcher86-hub/README.md

 🎯 Current Focus

-🌱 Building a comprehensive portfolio of Web & API testing projects 🔧 Deepening expertise in Selenium, PyTest, and REST API automation 🚀 Implementing CI/CD pipelines with GitHub Actions
+🌱 Building a comprehensive portfolio of Web & API testing and other projects 🔧 Deepening expertise in Selenium, PyTest, and REST API automation and other projects 🚀 Implementing CI/CD pipelines with GitHub Actions

 💻 Technical Skills